read: read the content of the directory

 ls -l someDir/file

-but not ls someDir
+but not ls someDir or

-ls -l someDir
+ls -l someDir.

-Thinking of the system calls involved (read
+Thinking of the system calls involved (read and stat)

 may help clarify this.

-isn't aliased to something such as
+Also, make sure ls isn't aliased to something such as

-ls --color
+ls --color or

-, since these options change the listing to identify
+ls -F, since these options change the listing to identify

 directories, links,

-and executables by using stat
+and executables by using stat, which requires execute

 permission.

-each time, or unalias ls
+(Try /bin/ls each time, or unalias ls.)

 Remember that to use

-, or on some systems
+ls -l file, or on some systems

 ls -i dir

-(i.e., to use stat()
+(i.e., to use stat() system call),

 you must have execute on the directory, the directory's parent,